 Mellors Settlers in United States in the 19th Century

-- Charles Mellors, aged 31, who emigrated to the United States, in 1893
+- Charles Mellors, aged 31, who immigrated to the United States, in 1893

-- Mary Mellors, aged 30, who emigrated to the United States, in 1895
+- Mary Mellors, aged 30, who immigrated to the United States, in 1895

 - Edward Mellors, aged 31, who landed in America from Earlestown, in 1899